swaptacular/swpt_accounts/protocol.rst

    changes in the interest rate yet, the value MUST be "1970-01-01T00:00:00+00:00".

-status_flags : int32
-   Account status bit-flags.
-Different server implementations may use these flags for different purposes.
-The lowest 16 bits are
-   reserved:

-   * Bit ``0`` has the meaning "unreachable account", indicating that the account can not receive incoming transfers.
-Creditor's accounts that are "scheduled for deletion" MUST be indicated and act as unreachable accounts. [#debtor-creditor-id]_

-   * Bit ``1`` has the meaning "overflown account", indicating that the account's principal have breached the ``int64`` boundaries.

 last_config_ts : date-time
    MUST contain the value of the ``ts`` field in the latest applied `ConfigureAccount`_ message.
 If there have not been any applied